 Being the most ethnically and culturally diverse continent, Africa has spawned a multitude of dances across the various countries and landscapes found there.
 Each dance has a unique history that lends itself to the language of the songs, and cannot be rendered in any other dance, be it of the same culture or of a different one.
 Despite their vividly diverse nature, they are built upon the same foundations.
 They exhibit key similarities in the essence as well as the purpose of the dances.

 African dances are performed in linear or circular formations.
 The circular formations are believed to possess supernatural powers.
-These two forms are combined in various ways to give rise to more complex and
+These two forms are combined in various ways to give rise

 For every Academy Awards function, it takes two days to install the 16,500 square feet red carpet.